TanStack/table/docs/src/pages/docs/api/useGlobalFilter.md

 - Plugin Hook
 - Optional

-`useGlobalFilter` is the hook that implements **global row filtering** and can even be used in conjunction with `useFilters`.
+`useGlobalFilter` is the hook that implements **global row filtering** (filtering on all rows) and can even be used in conjunction with `useFilters`.
 It's also important to note that this hook can be used either **before or after** `useFilters`, depending on the performance characteristics you want to code for.

 ### Table Options